technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 03/Lab03.md

 3. Browse to the **C:\LabFiles** folder to select and upload a copy of **Contoso CipherGuard Product Specification report** document to **OneDrive**.

+    **Note**: If you have already uploaded all the lab assets to OneDrive as suggested in **Preparing for the lab execution** you can skip this step.

 4. In this exercise, you access the document from the MRU file list.
 To get the file to appear in the MRU list, open the document and then